-Judy Lieff, filmmaker, and teacher earned her M.F.A. in dance & experimental film/video from the California Institute of the Arts following a career as a professional dancer.
-Upon graduation, Judy was awarded a “Dance On Camera” residency at the Banff Centre for the Arts.
+Judy Lieff, filmmaker, and teacher earned her MFA in dance and experimental film/video from the California Institute of the Arts, following her career as a professional dancer.
+Upon graduation, Ms. Lieff was awarded a “Dance On Camera” residency at the Banff Centre for the Arts.
 She has produced, directed, and edited many short dance films that have garnered awards and screened internationally.
-She has over eight years of experience working in the film industry in both production and post-production on commercials, industrials, shorts, and Electronic Press Kits for Feature films.
+She has more than eight years of experience working in the film industry in both production and post-production on commercials, industrials, shorts, and electronic press kits for Feature films.

 In 2000, she received a National Dance/Media fellowship from the Pew Charitable Trusts.
-She has been documenting dance in New York City since 1999 (single and multi-camera productions).
-For the Dance On Camera 2002 festival, Judy produced and performed in a collaborative improvisational dance/video “happening” designed specifically for Remote; a new media art space equipped with more than 60 video cameras, broadcasting live within the location.
-Additionally, Judy has taught a movement design course she developed for animators and has functioned as a motion capture performer/choreographer, animatronics characters, and as a stop-motion performer/choreographer for video games and feature films.
+She has been documenting dance in New York City since 1999 (single and multicamera productions).
+For the Dance On Camera 2002 festival, Judy produced and performed in a collaborative improvisational dance/video “happening” designed specifically for remote; a new-media art space equipped with more than 60 video cameras, broadcasting live within the location.
+Judy has also taught a movement design course that she developed for animators and has functioned as a motion-capture and stop-motion performer/choreographer for video games and feature films.